 Acclaimed by The New York Times as “striking,” cellist Hiro Matsuo has become one of the great talents of his generation.
 Matsuo is a member of the Cincinnati Symphony Orchestra.
 In Cincinnati, he also serves as a co-artistic director of concert:nova, which aims "to transform hearts, minds and communities through thought provoking musical exploration."

-An avid chamber musician, Mr. Matsuo has collaborated with distinguished artists such as Joshua Bell, David Aaron Carpenter, Roberto Díaz, Christoph Eschenbach, Midori Goto, Ida Kavafian, Alex Kerr, Yo-Yo Ma, Anne-Marie McDermott, Gil Shaham, and Joseph Silverstein, among others.
+An avid chamber musician, Matsuo has collaborated with distinguished artists such as Joshua Bell, David Aaron Carpenter, Roberto Díaz, Christoph Eschenbach, Midori Goto, Ida Kavafian, Alex Kerr, Yo-Yo Ma, Anne-Marie McDermott, Gil Shaham, and Joseph Silverstein, among others.
 He has served as principal cellist of the Metropolis Ensemble, Salomé Chamber Orchestra, and Solisti Ensemble.
 He has also performed with A Far Cry and Sejong Soloists.

-He holds a bachelor’s degree from Curtis Institute of Music and a master’s degree from The Juilliard School.
+He holds a Bachelor’s degree from Curtis Institute of Music and a Master’s degree from The Juilliard School.
 He has worked extensively with Gilda Barston, Carter Brey, Timothy Eddy, Hans Jørgen Jensen, David Soyer, and Peter Wiley.

 Rachmaninov Sonata with Christopher Schmitt